-The MPO complies with this requirement through the policies identified in the MPO's Title VI Non-Discrimination Program/Language Assistance Plan that was approved by the MPO Policy Board on October 7, 2020 and Title VI Non-Discrimination Agreement executed October 6, 2021.
+The MPO complies with this requirement through the policies identified in the MPO's Title VI Non-Discrimination Program/Language Assistance Plan that was approved by the MPO Policy Board on October 7, 2020 and updateed November 2023 and Title VI Non-Discrimination Agreement executed September 18, 2023.
 The MPO also follows the City of Madison's nondiscrimination policies because the MPO staff are housed within the city's Planning Department and the city is the MPO's administrative and fiscal agent.
 The MPO's public involvement activities target elderly populations and organizations advocating for their interests, including having representatives on advisory committees.